image of wood-destroying pests in the uk

 Characteristics

 Cockroaches are among the most dreaded household pests.
-Their hardy nature, coupled with an ability to eat almost anything, allows them to thrive in various environments.
+Their hardy nature and ability to eat almost anything allow them to thrive in various environments.
 However, they have a particular liking for damp, dark places.
 Kitchens, bathrooms, basements, and laundry rooms are their favourite haunts, where they lurk in the shadows, ready to scurry out when you least expect it.

 Prevention and Control

-Cockroaches are more than just unsightly; they can also pose a significant health risk by spreading germs.
-To prevent a cockroach infestation, it’s essential to deprive them of their preferred living conditions.
+Cockroaches are more than unsightly; they can also pose a significant health risk by spreading germs.
+To prevent an infestation, it’s essential to deprive them of their preferred living conditions.
 Ensure all your plumbing fixtures are in good condition, with no leaks.
-Keep your home clean, particularly the kitchen and bathroom areas, as crumbs and spills can attract cockroaches.
+Keep your home clean, particularly the kitchen and bathroom areas, as crumbs and spills attract cockroaches.
 Good ventilation can also help keep areas dry and less appealing to these pests.

 Silverfish